Policies and Procedures

 At the time of enrolment each participant will be provided with an opportunity to provide evidence for Recognition of Prior Learning in accordance with requirements of the relevant training package.

 Every participant is required to complete an enrolment form for each course that they intend to undertake prior to any study.
 Also, where participants have special needs it is requested that they make this known as early as possible.
+Course enrolment is limited to 12 weeks duration, at which time no refund or credit may be sought.

 The management and staff are responsible for ensuring access and equity for all participants in accordance with company Code of Practice.
 This ensures all participants are treated equally and fairly and have equal access to participation in training.
 Selection of participants into courses is based on participants meeting course pre-requisites and entry requirements, course fee payment and on a first-in first-served basis.